cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 directly a result of that fact that regulation Z is longer.

-## Subterps
+## Breaking up the supplement

-Supplement I is part of the regulation that contains the official interpretations to the regulation.
+Supplement I is the part of the regulation that contains the official interpretations to the regulation.
 Loading Supplement I as a single page worked well for Regulation E (where the content is relatively short) but with Z this led to a degraded experience as the supplement is significantly longer.
 We